Bayesian and Multi-Objective Decision Support for Incident Mitigation in Cyber-Physical Systems: Methodology

 \subsection{Bayesian Network Model Construction}

-In the construction of a representative and abstract BN model, \textbf{nodes} denote \emph{CPS assets}, \emph{vulnerabilities}, and \emph{hazards}, and \textbf{directed edges} encode causal and conditional \emph{dependencies}.
-The BN model is typically constructed by domain experts or system architects with deep knowledge of the CPS architecture and operational context.
-This process involves identifying key system components, mapping interdependencies, and integrating vulnerability data, often sourced from CVE repositories or expert elicitation~\cite{Poolsappasit2011}.
+In the first step of our methodology, we construct an abstract BN model that captures the relevant cyber-physical structure of the target CPS and the incident under consideration. \textbf{Nodes} represent \emph{CPS assets}, \emph{vulnerabilities}, or \emph{hazards}, while \textbf{directed edges} encode the causal and conditional dependencies through which attacks and failures may propagate.
+The model is instantiated using system-specific architectural information and operational knowledge, typically elicited from domain experts or system documentation, together with vulnerability data drawn from CVE repositories or expert judgement.

-This BN model serves as a shared structural foundation for both the \emph{Bayesian Attack Graph (BAG)} and \emph{Bayesian Impact Graph (BIG)} models.
-Leveraging the defined structure, the models integrate known system information alongside hypothesised attack scenarios to instantiate asset, vulnerability, and hazard nodes within the Bayesian framework, encoded in AutomationML~\cite{AutomationML2008}.\\
+This BN serves as a shared structural backbone for both the \emph{Bayesian Attack Graph (BAG)} and the \emph{Bayesian Impact Graph (BIG)} used in subsequent stages of the framework.
+Given the fixed structure, we incorporate scenario-specific assumptions and hypothesised attack paths to populate asset, vulnerability, and hazard nodes, and encode the resulting model in AutomationML (XML based data modeling language for representing engineering models)~\cite{AutomationML2008} to support systematic analysis and downstream optimisation.

 \paragraph{\textbf{Running Example}}